Roshon Fegan: Career

 Fegan began his acting career at the age of 12 with a small role in the 2004 film Spider-Man 2, followed by an appearance in 2006 on the TV series Monk.
 In 2008, he appeared in the comedy film Drillbit Taylor and the VC FilmFest Award winning film Baby.
 In June 2008, Fegan gained popular notoriety as Sander Loyer in the Disney Channel original movie Camp Rock, which was the number one entertainment telecast on cable TV in 2008, with the Jonas Brothers.
 He also performed songs on the Camp Rock soundtrack as well as the DVD bonus track Camp Rock.
 In 2010, Fegan reprised his role as Sander in Camp Rock 2: The Final Jam, the sequel to Camp Rock.
-Roshon also co-starred on the Disney Channel original series Shake It Up! as Ty Blue, Rocky's older brother.
+Roshon also co-starred on the Disney Channel original series Shake It Up! as Ty Blue, Rocky's (played by Zendaya) older brother.

 Fegan was featured on the 14th season of the ABC show Dancing with the Stars.
 Chelsie Hightower was announced as Roshon's ballroom dance partner.
 He stayed on for eight weeks and was placed in the top 6.

-Personal life

-Roshon is a songwriter, producer, actor, artist and freestyle dancer who learned his moves by watching Michael Jackson and other influential dancers.
-A drummer since the age of two, Roshon also plays the piano and guitar.
+Roshon is also a songwriter, producer, artist and freestyle dancer who learned his moves by watching Michael Jackson and other influential dancers.
+A drummer since the age of two, Fegan also plays the piano and guitar.

-He has released a number of singles on iTunes and has finished his first self-produced EP I AM RO SHON under his own label, "3inaRo Entertainment".
+He released a number of singles on iTunes and his first self-produced EP I AM RO SHON, was released under his own label, "3inaRo Entertainment", in 2011.
 The name 3inaRo (pronounced "three-in-a-row") is a reference to being a triple-threat entertainer in his three passions: acting, freestyle dancing, and music.